Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 F-statistic is above 95% threshold but below 99%.
 The relationship is statistically significant but may be driven by a specific regime or short period.
 If this coincides with a market expansion or stress episode, it may reflect a temporary information spillover rather than a structural lead.

-For enterprise: Treat as confirming — not standalone — signal.
+For enterprise: Treat as confirming, not standalone, signal.
 Monitor across subsequent windows.
 For policymakers: Worth tracking; may solidify into a robust lead over time.

 F < 3.84 (p > 0.05)

-No Significant Lead
+Synchronized, No Significant Lead

 Methodology